FreeCAD/FreeCAD-documentation/wiki/Create_a_FeaturePython_object_part_I.md

 The **fpo** folder provides a nice place to play with new FeaturePython objects and the **box** folder is the module we will be working in. **__init__.py** tells Python that there is an importable module in the folder, and **box.py** will be the class file for our new FeaturePython Object.

-With our module paths and files created, let\'s make sure FreeCAD is set up properly   *
+With our module paths and files created, let\'s make sure FreeCAD is set up properly:

 -   Start FreeCAD (if you haven\'t done so already).
 -   Enable the [Report view](Report_view.md) (**View → Panels → Report view**).